hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/writings_prose_and_poems/406_six_sanskrit_mottoes.md

 Swami Vivekananda.

 4\.
-Samatâ sarva-bhuteshu etanmuktasya lakshanam.
+Samatā sarva-bhuteshu etanmuktasya lakshanam.

 Equality in all beings this is the sign of the free